 About The Company

 The Company Theatre celebrates the transformative power of storytelling through the lens of local artistry.
 Rooted in Rochester, we honor tradition while fostering innovation, creating dynamic productions that reflect the diverse voices of our community.
 We are committed to empowering artists, centering historically marginalized voices, and cultivating an inclusive space where creative expression thrives.
 From reimagining classic works like Macbeth and Tartuffe to premiering original stories like The Summer Land, we aim to amplify narratives that resonate locally and globally.
 Guided by our values, we prioritize diversity, equity, and collaboration, while ensuring artists are valued and compensated for their craft.
 Our performances honor the artistry of the original works while engaging with the complexities of today’s world, offering audiences a space for reflection, dialogue, and connection.
-Based at The Temple Theater, we are proud to operate on the ancestral lands of the Seneca people, and we acknowledge our role in fostering understanding and reconciliation within our community.
+Based at the Christ Church Campus, we are proud to operate on the ancestral lands of the Seneca people, and we acknowledge our role in fostering understanding and reconciliation within our community.
 Join us as we create meaningful theater that challenges, inspires, and celebrates the vibrant fabric of Rochester.

-Our Board Members
+The Company's Board Members

 Susan Murad